Myrigg/pip-anywhere/README.md

 # PiP Anywhere
-A lightweight Chromium extension that forces Picture-in-Picture (PiP) mode on any website that contains a video element.
-One click or one shortcut pops the main video out into a floating window—even on sites that try to block it.

-The extension aims to provide PiP **everywhere the browser allows it**, without maintaining a giant domain list.

----
+Force Picture-in-Picture (PiP) on the main video element of any page where the browser allows it — no hardcoded site list, no per-site hacks.

-## ✨ Features
+## Features

-- One-click PiP using the toolbar button
+- One-click / one-shortcut PiP on any page with a `<video>`
-- Global keyboard shortcut
-  - Windows/Linux: **Ctrl + Shift + P**
-  - macOS: **Command + Shift + P**
+- Smart main-video detection:
+  - Prefers visible videos
+  - Prefers currently playing videos
+  - Breaks ties by largest resolution
-- Works on YouTube, Crunchyroll, Netflix, and many others
+- Works on YouTube, Crunchyroll, and most other HTML5 players
-- Automatically identifies the main video on the page
-- Removes PiP-blocking attributes from videos
-- Minimal permissions (Manifest V3)
-- Background worker guarantees PiP is triggered with a valid user gesture

----

-## 🧠 How It Works

-### Background Service Worker — `src/background.js`
-Listens for:
-- Toolbar icon clicks
-- Keyboard shortcut commands

-When triggered, it sends a `TRIGGER_PIP` message to the active tab.
-It gracefully handles pages where no content script is injected.

-### Content Script — `src/contentScript.js`
-Injected into supported sites.
-It:

-- Finds all `<video>` elements
-- Picks the primary video (largest, visible, currently playing)
-- Removes `disablePictureInPicture` when present
-- Attempts `video.requestPictureInPicture()`
-- Returns success/failure status to the background worker

-### Manifest — `manifest.json`
-Defines:
-- MV3 structure
-- PiP command and icons
-- Script injection rules
-- Permissions (`activeTab`, `tabs`)
-- Background service worker

----
+- Ignores pages with no video instead of throwing errors

-## 🔧 Installation (Developer Mode)
+## Installation (Developer Mode)

-1. Download or clone the repository
+1. Clone or download this folder
-2. Open **chrome://extensions**
+2. Open `chrome://extensions`
 3. Enable **Developer mode**
 4. Click **Load unpacked**
 5. Select the folder containing `manifest.json`

-Optionally pin the toolbar icon for quicker access.
+Pin the icon for quick access.

----

-## 🚀 Usage
+## Usage

-### Toolbar Button
-Click the PiP Anywhere icon on any page with a video to instantly start Picture-in-Picture.

-### Keyboard Shortcut
-Use the global shortcut:

-- **Ctrl + Shift + P** (Windows/Linux)
-- **Command + Shift + P** (macOS)

-Customize shortcuts here:
-**chrome://extensions/shortcuts**

----
+- Click the **PiP Anywhere** toolbar icon
+- Or use the keyboard shortcut (default: `Ctrl+Shift+P`, macOS: `⌘+Shift+P`)
+- If a suitable video is visible on the active tab, it will enter Picture-in-Picture

-## ⚠️ Known Limitations
+## Known Limitations

-- Some DRM-locked players may still block PiP entirely
+- Sites with heavy DRM may block PiP entirely; the extension cannot bypass this
-- Auto-injection only occurs on domains listed in `content_scripts.matches`
-- Triggering PiP on pages with no videos simply does nothing

----
+- If you trigger PiP before a site has created its `<video>` element (e.g. just after navigation on a SPA), you might need to click again once playback starts

-## ❤️ Contributing
+## License

-Feedback and pull requests are welcome.
-Experiment, tweak, extend—make PiP work the way you want everywhere the browser permits.
+Do whatever sensible thing you like with it.
+Enjoy your floating anime / lectures / cat videos.